Internatsschule Schloss Hansenberg

 The Internatsschule Schloss Hansenberg (ISH) is a mixed coeducational secondary boarding school in Geisenheim-Johannisberg in the Rheingau in Hesse, Germany.

-It was founded in 2003 by the government of Hesse and is run with the help of three companies (Public Private Partnership): The Commerzbank, the Linde Group and the Robert Bosch Stiftung.
+It was founded in 2003 by the government of Hesse and is run with the help of two companies (Public Private Partnership): Fraport, and the Merck Group.

 Buildings

 The School building and the pupil's residences have been newly built in 2003, but the historical part of old Schloss Hansenberg is still used for the school's library and some club rooms as well as a Snooker Table.
 All in all, the school grounds are 30,000 square meters.

 School

 The aim of the school is to help highly talented and motivated pupils.
 It is an upper-secondary level school; pupils can only apply in the 9th grade.
 The number of lessons per week is higher than at other secondary schools and also take place on Saturdays and three times a week in the afternoon.
-Accommodation costs 350 Euro per month, while school attendance is free.
+Accommodation costs 415 Euro per month, while school attendance is free.
 The results of the graduates are, according to the school, better than at most other schools.
 Currently, there are 184 pupils attending the ISH.